Sponsor a child in South Sudan

 Four million people in southern Sudan had lost their homes after years of fighting.
 By this time, many of these people faced desperate hardship, and were urgently in need of basics such as food and shelter.
 We provided food for more than 2,300 people, and shelter and healthcare for 330.

 As the conflict came to an end, another tragedy emerged.
-Many children had been recruited as soldiers in the civil war.
-These youngsters had been forced to do things that no child should ever have to do.
-We set up a programme to help reintegrate these children into their communities, and to provide them with basic training to enable them to participate in civil society.
+Many children had been recruited as soldiers in the civil war, and forced to do things no child should ever have to do.
+We set up a programme to help reintegrate these children into their communities.
 By 2009, we had reunited most of them with their own families.

 Malakal is a strategic stronghold at times of conflict.
 Over the years, this has led to great need in the area, and that is why we came here.
 Like many communities across the country, it has been caught up in the recent violence.
 In February, it has become a focus for violence in the north, and it is now the rebels' headquarters in Upper Nile State.

 SOS Children's Villages Association of Sudan